GM to stop selling cars in India but not pulling out

 But it doesn't plan to leave India entirely.

-It plans to keep operating its tech center in Bengaluru and to refocus its India manufacturing operations by making one of its two assembly plants in India – the one at Talegaon, about 100 km (62 miles) southeast of Mumbai – into an export-only factory.
-It plans to sell the Halol plant in Gujarat to Chinese joint venture partner SAIC Motor Corp .
+It plans to keep operating its tech center in Bangalore and to refocus its India manufacturing operations by making one of its two assembly plants in India – the one at Talegaon, about 100 km (62 miles) southeast of Mumbai – into an export-only factory.
+It plans to sell the Halol plant in the western Gujarat state to Chinese joint venture partner SAIC Motor Corp .

 "We are not giving up benefits India offers as a local cost manufacturing hub with an excellent supplier base which is extremely competitive," Stefan Jacoby, GM's chief of international operations, said in an interview.